Internet-Draft YANG Semver July 2024

 4.2.
 YANG Semantic Version Extension

-The ietf-yang-semver module defines a "version" extension -- a substatement to a module or submodule's "revision" statement -- that takes a YANG semantic version as its argument and specified the version for the given module or submodule.
+The ietf-yang-semver module defines a "version" extension -- a substatement to a module or submodule's "revision" statement -- that takes a YANG semantic version as its argument and specifies the version for the given module or submodule.
 The syntax for the YANG semantic version is defined in a typedef in the same module and described below.

 4.3.
 YANG Semver Pattern